 This is especially true in life.
 Don’t we often want to wish our problems away?
 Professionals/managers are often too proud to admit a mistake, indirectly promoting a culture of power and fear.
 Instead, we can embrace continuous improvement by not ignoring problems, concerns, and distractions, and taking action to solve them.
 In organizations as in families, it’s better to foster a safe and trustworthy environment where members can freely communicate issues rather than hide them for fear of backlash.

 We’re awful at thinking in terms of systems.
 Our minds want to see clear linear relationships between point A and point B. However, we live in a world surrounded by complexity.
 A systemic mindset is one that looks at the interactions between the parts (and their function or purpose) rather than the parts themselves.
 Why?
 Because it’s in these interactions/interfaces where most of the problems originate.
 Why is knowing this helpful?
 Because “modernity” is all about specialization, and we forget that problems seldom happen in our own bubble.
 Systemic thinking is recognizing everything is interconnected.

-For instance, in medicine, a specialized doctor prescribing a series of drugs to cure X needs to additionally make sure that such drugs won’t negatively affect the patient in another area.
-Disregarding systems would lead the doctor to focus exclusively in his area, prescribe the drug while ignoring harm to another interconnected area.
-Or consider a government policy banning plastic bags that unintentionally leads to people buying more plastic bags at the grocery store instead of reusing the plastic bags for the garbage.
+For instance, in medicine, an infectious disease specialist (ID) prescribing a series of antibiotics to treat or prevent an infection needs to additionally make sure that such antibiotics won’t negatively interact with other drugs.
+Disregarding systems would lead the doctor to focus exclusively in their area.
+Instead, the ID works closely with an ID pharmacist (and others) to scrutinize the patient’s drug history.
+Or consider a government policy banning plastic bags that unintentionally leads to people buying more at the grocery store instead of reusing the plastic bags for the garbage.
 Perhaps better is a law to force all plastic bags to be bio-degradable along with other measures.